Head-on-a-Stick/SharpBang/README.md

 ## sharpbang-live
 SharpBang live-build internals.

-This "sharpbang-live" branch is for building in a Debian stretch environment, *ie* with the newer versions of live-build and associated tools.
+This "sharpbang-live" branch is for building in a Debian buster environment, *ie* with the newer versions of live-build and associated tools.
-The resulting ISO will be SharpBang stretch.
+The resulting ISO will be SharpBang buster.

-You must have (stretch) live-build installed to build these ISOs.
+You must have (buster) live-build installed to build these ISOs.

 Start the build in a new directory, empty except for copies of the `auto/` and `config/` directories (and their contents).